In January 2018, after a two week bout of bronchitis in December 2017, I made a New Year’s resolution to not be sick this year. Not even once.

-Mar 1: Vladimir Putin in his annual state address claims Russia has an “invincible” intercontinental cruise missile, causing Mr. Trump to post a likeness of his invincible intercontinental cruise missile, which is much biglier.
+Mar 1: Vladimir Putin in his annual state address claims Russia has an “invincible” intercontinental cruise missile.
+Mr. Trump immediately posts a likeness of his invincible intercontinental cruise missile, which is much biglier.

-Mar 6: World’s oldest message in a bottle found in Western Australia, thrown from German ship Paula 132 years ago (12 June 1886).
+Mar 6: The world’s oldest message in a bottle is found in Western Australia, thrown from the German ship Paula 132 years ago.
 The note simply reads: Please invent the internet so I don’t have to wait so long for a response.

-American WWII aircraft carrier USS Lexington rediscovered in Australia’s Coral Sea, lost during 1942 Battle of the Coral Sea.
-Jeff Sessions demands to know if it was filled with weed.
+American WWII aircraft carrier USS Lexington is rediscovered in Australia’s Coral Sea, lost during 1942 Battle of the Coral Sea.
+Jeff Sessions demands to know if it is filled with weed.